 Field Description Basic Standard Compre- hensive Name Enter or edit the profile name.
 Basic Scan Profile Standard Scan Profile Compre- hensive Scan Profile Perform Package/ License Discovery in Archives Select this option to have the Scan Server recursively perform package discovery and license detection within all archive files encountered in the project codebase.
 By default, this option is selected.
 Selected Selected Selected Dependency Support Determine the level of dependency scanning to be performed by the Scan Server.
-The available options include: No Depend- No Depend- No Depend- • No Dependencies: Only top-level inventory items are reported without any dependencies.
-(Default) encies ted encies encies Only First Level Dependencies: Only first-level (or direct) dependencies are reported along with top-level inventory items. • All Transitive Dependencies: All first-level and transitive dependencies are reported along with top-level inventory items.
+The available options include: No Depend- encies No Depend- encies No Depend- No Dependencies: Only top-level inventory items are reported without any dependencies.
+(Default) encies Only First Level Dependencies: Only first-level (or direct) dependencies are reported along with top-level inventory items.
+All Transitive Dependencies: All first-level and transitive dependencies are reported along with top-level inventory items.
 The Scan Server calls out to the relevant package management repository to obtain transitive dependency information.
 For a description of Code Insight dependency support for supported ecosystems, see "Automated Analysis" in the Code Insight User Guide .
 Automatically Add Related Files to Inventory Select this option to have the system associate additional files to existing inventory items based on the data available in automatic detection rules.
 Selected Selected Selected

-Table 8-17 - Scan Profile Dialog (cont.)
+Table 8-17 • Scan Profile Dialog (cont.)

-Field Description Basic Standard Compre- hensive Rescan Options By default, when a user initiates a regular rescan (that is, not a forced full rescan), only those files that have changed since the last scan are scanned.
-However, certain Code Insight events that have occurred since the previous scan can result in a rescan of all files (a full rescan).
-For a description of these events, see "Default Scan Behavior" in the Code Insight User Guide .
-These options are used to override this default rescan behavior so that, even if any of the events that would normally call for a full rescan have occurred, all rescans will skip unchanged files and scan changed files only.
-Do not rescan files that have not changed since previous scan Select this option so that rescans always skip Not Not unchanged files and scan only those files that selected selected have changed since the last scan (even if events have occurred since the last scan that call for a full rescan).
-Not selected Apply this option to: If the Do not rescan files option is selected, further clarify which unchanged files to skip during the rescan: N/A N/A N/A All unchanged files • Only unchanged files marked as reviewed Only unchanged files associated with inventory • Only unchanged files that are both marked as reviewed and associated with inventory Exact Matches on to enable the detection and recording of at exactly match entire-file data in the Compliance Disabled Enabled Enabled
+Field Description Basic Standard Compre- hensive Rescan Options changed since t default, when a user initiates a regular rescan (that is, not a forced full rescan), only those files that have anged since the last scan are scanned.
+However, certain Code Insight events that have occurred since previous scan can result in a rescan of all files (a full rescan).
+For a description of these events, see efault Scan Behavior" in the Code Insight User Guide. urred since These options are used to override this default rescan behavior so that, even if any of the normally call for a full rescan have occurred, all rescans will skip unchanged files and sonly. - Do not rescan files that have not changed since previous scan Select this option so that rescans always skip unchanged files and scan only those files that have changed since the last scan (even if events have occurred since the last scan that call for a full rescan).
+Not selected Not selected Not selected Apply this option to: If the Do not rescan files option is selected, further clarify which unchanged files to skip during the rescan: • All unchanged files N/A N/A N/A Only unchanged files marked as reviewed Only unchanged files associated with inventory Only unchanged files that are both marked as reviewed and associated with inventory Exact Matches Select this option to enable the detection and recording of scanned files that exactly match entire-file data in the Compliance Library (CL).
+Disabled Enabled Enabled

-Table 8-17 - Scan Profile Dialog (cont.)
+Table 8-17 • Scan Profile Dialog (cont.)